InfiniteAddie/MazeOnFire/README.md

 8. **[TEMP!]** Commented out advance fire outputs in main to test search outputs.
 9. **[TEMP?]** Changed A* to return null instead of shortest path list with findShortestPath.
     - See [Known Bugs & Issues](#Bugs-&-Issues).

+### 3:00 PM
+1. Shifted order of neighbors checked for DFS to prioritize bottom right.
+    - Stack is last in, first out (LIFO), so: up → left → right → down.
+2. Shifted order of neighbors checked for BFS to prioritize bottom right.
+    - Queue is first in, first out (FIFO), so: down → right → left → up.
+3. Organized a few methods and comments.